Last Updated on June 26, 2023

 Change in production is another common problem.
 If you are running at capacity and suddenly have a large and expected order to fill, your current manufacturing partner or supplier may not be able to handle the volume.

-Having a secondary manufacturing partner or supplier helps to mitigate these risks by having a fallback position.
-When offloading the extra volume or turning over part of the operation that was interrupted by the unexpected event to a secondary source, you always have a “fall back” plan in case things go wrong.
+By having a secondary manufacturing partner or supplier, these risks can be mitigated.
+The fallback plan should always be in place when offloading the excess volume or turning over part of the operation that was interrupted by the unexpected event to a secondary source.

 According to The Strategic Sourceror: